SisyphianLiger/TheCProgrammingLanguageSolutions/2_KnR/README.md

 all we need here is a x >> n.
 But n could be greater than x so checking for that in production code may prevent bugs.

+# Excercise 2-9
+In a two's complement number system, x &= (x-1) deletes the rightmost bit in x.
+Explain why, Use this observation to write a faster version of bitcount.

+x = x & (x-1)

+This is some clever bitshifting to allow me to explain.
+Imagine we take 8 as a variable:                1000 If we when take the next lowest number: 7       0111

+And then Mask the two together the result is 0.
+This would mean that the needed, bits we need to represent 8 is 1.
+The reason this is faster than bitcount, is because given the same example. bitcount will have to stil check for is after a bitshift there is a one all the way to the end.
+Whereas with bit masking we escape checking 3 more times.

+# Exercise 2-10
+Rewrite the function lower, which converts upper case letters to lowercase, with a conditional expression instead of if-else.